How to Tint Tail Lights

-Step 1: Cut the film to the general shape of your lights.
 If you have a little extra on the edges, it’s okay as you can trim later once the film is applied.

-Step 2: Clean the tail lights with water.
 Clean the lights to ensure there is no debris.
 It’s best to work with a clean, smooth surface.

-Step 3: Apply the tint film.
 You’ll need to act quickly to apply the film as any trapped dirt can cause bubbles and wrinkles in the film.

-Step 4: Smooth out the film.
 This is where the squeegee comes in handy as you can smooth out the film, removing any excess water and bubbles.

-Step 5: Apply heat.
 Once the film is applied, grab your heat gun or hair dryer and add the finishing touches to ensure the film is secure.

-Step 6: Trim the excess.
 Cut away the excess to match the contours of your lights.

 - Automotive-grade wet sanding paper